Parthyapps/Android-Important-Questions/README.md

     Runnable: Represents a task with no return value.
     Callable: Represents a task with a return value and can throw exceptions.

-# FragmentManager Use Cases
-# The FragmentManager handles:

-    Adding, replacing, or removing fragments.
-    Managing the back stack for fragment navigation.

-# Get FragmentManager:

-    From an Activity: Use supportFragmentManager.
-    From a Fragment: Use parentFragmentManager or childFragmentManager (for nested fragments).

 # Live Data
     - LiveData is part of the Android Architecture, jetpack Components and is designed to hold and observe data changes.